Eric Knight (musician): Music industry career

 In February 2008 Eric Knight began working on a new entertainment company titled Symbiotic Nation.
 His plans for the organization included creating an interconnected structure of industry channels that can be used by artists to better connect with entertainment industry officials.
 The launch of the company also includes sister divisions Symbiotic Records and Symbiotic Agency.
 In April of the same year, Knight launched his own entertainment management company Persistent Management.
 Knight worked with several independent Los Angeles area bands before managing Latin pop-rock artist, Ignacio Val.

-Since 2008 Eric Knight provided articles, interviews, and expertise for journalists and authors regarding his personal experiences as an entrepreneur in the music industry, including contributions to author Neil Tortorella's Starting Your Career As A Musician; Times Beach' magazine; and Making Music magazine.
+Since 2008 Eric Knight provided articles, interviews, and expertise for journalists and authors regarding his personal experiences as an entrepreneur in the music industry, including contributions to author Neil Tortorella's Starting Your Career As A Musician; Times Beach magazine; and Making Music magazine.

-During the summer of 2012, Eric co-founded the music industry media network MUBUTV (Music Business Television) with music industry expert Ritch Esra.
-He has since overseen creative direction and development of all of MUBUTV's productions including its flagship program The Insider Series, which features interviews with industry professionals including Kenny Werner, Eric Sheinkop, John Houlihan and Tom Callahan.

 Eric Knight is a voting member of both the National Academy of Recording Arts and Sciences and the Latin Academy of Recording Arts & Sciences Grammy Award boards.
 Knight also works with Grammy Award-winning Jazz guitarist, Norman Brown, on media related projects.
 He has also been in the process of authoring his first industry related book entitled How To Manage Your Career in the New Music Industry.

+MUBUTV

+During the summer of 2012, Eric co-founded the music industry media network MUBUTV (Music Business Television) with music industry expert Ritch Esra.
+He has since overseen creative direction and development of all of MUBUTV's productions including its flagship program The Insider Series, which features interviews with industry professionals including Kenny Werner, Eric Sheinkop, John Houlihan and Tom Callahan.
+The network went on hiatus during the COVID-19 pandemic and returned in February 2024.